Reds vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- The Reds have played as the underdog in seven of their past 10 games and have gone 4-3 in those contests.

-- When it comes to the total, the Reds and their opponents are 5-5-0 in their previous 10 games.
+- When it comes to the total, the Reds and their foes are 5-5-0 in their previous 10 contests.

+- The Reds' previous 10 matchups have not had a spread set by oddsmakers.

 Reds Betting Records & Stats

-- Cincinnati has a record of 21-25 in games where oddsmakers have it as underdogs of at least +125 on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that the Reds have a 44.4% chance of pulling out a win.
+- The Reds have an implied victory probability of 52.4% according to the moneyline set for this matchup.

-- Cincinnati's games have gone over the total in 71 of its 145 chances.
+- Cincinnati and its opponents have hit the over in 71 of its 146 games with a total this season.

 - In 12 games with a line this season, the Reds have a mark of 6-6-0 against the spread.